-Impact Entrepreneurs is unleashing the promise of business for social impact.
+Impact Entrepreneurs unleashes the promise of business for social impact.
 Our programs build entrepreneurial, impact-focused leaders, and are open to undergraduates, graduate students, and community members.
 Programs include:

-- The Online Social Innovation Certificate An applied program in design thinking and social entrepreneurship offering undergrad credit
+- Online Certificate in Social Innovation An applied program in design thinking and social entrepreneurship offering undergrad credit

 - The Elevating Impact Summit An annual one-day convening bringing together over 300 changemakers to celebrate social innovation

 Ready to take your idea, project or business to the next level?
 Whether you’re a student, faculty or member of the Portland community, the PSU Center for Entrepreneurship can help.
 PSU has a thriving entrepreneurial community that fosters collaboration and innovation.
 See how you can be a part of it!

 The Business Outreach Program helps local small businesses, including emerging, minority and women-owned businesses achieve their potential while providing students with opportunities for community based learning.
 Since 1994 the Business Outreach Program efforts include: